 I’ve always thought that people should just eat everything in moderation, like they used to in the olden days.
 This book shares a similar mentality on harkening back to the olden days, only the author brings the olden days back to the beginning of humans; as opposed to say, when Laura Ingalls thought the greatest treat in the world was finding an orange in her Christmas stocking.
 Silly Laura didn’t know Terry’s Chocolate Oranges were soon to be invented.

-The basic premise is that blood types have evolved over time and our blood type dictates how we should eat.
+The basic premise is that blood types have evolved over time and our blood type dictates our general physical predispositions and how we should eat.
+Let’s take type A for example.

 Type O was the original blood type from when we were Neanderthals, so people with that blood type are naturally workhorses (cause being a workhorse was crucial to survival) who are strong, lean and whose bodies and minds thrive on vigorous exercise.
 There were no grains or dairy so grains and dairy aren’t tolerated well by Type O. They do best with lots of meat and high protein.
 And big sticks to match their big foreheads.